sdsucomptox/danrerlib/sphinx/userguide/installation.md

 # Installation

 `danRerLib` was built with some dependencies.
 Therefore, to install `danRerLib`, you will need a proper version of Python and the required dependencies.
+If you do not have these dependencies upon install, installing `danRerLib` will take care of it for you.
 The current dependencies are:

 - python >=3.9,<3.13
 - numpy 1.26.0
 - pandas 2.1.1
 - matplotlib 3.8.2
+- statsmodels 0.14.1

 Please see respective package information if dependencies are not already installed.